Military Faculty Application Information

 It is not necessary for you to provide all of this information all at once.
 You may upload new information as it becomes available, and you may update your file at any time.
 Please save your password in a place where you'll be able to find it later.

-If you have questions about your application or the application process, contact COL Lynn Byers, the Department Personnel Officer or COL Stephen Ressler.
+If you have questions about your application or the application process, contact COL Fred Meyer, the Department Personnel Officer.
 If you need to send us anything in hard-copy, use the following address:

 Department of Civil and Mechanical Engineering